-The Aviary is an independent boutique offering a collective of homewares, jewellery, ceramics and designer recycled clothing by local and international designers.
-There is also an array of beautiful organic baby clothing, handmade gifts and wonderful niche beauty products by the likes of Ora Aromatherapy and Nurture.
+The Aviary is an independent boutique offering a collection of homewares, jewellery, ceramics, and designer recycled clothing by local and international designers.
+There is also an array of beautiful organic baby clothing, handmade gifts, and wonderful niche beauty products by the likes of Ora Aromatherapy and Nurture.

 The Aviary: Instagram

 2.30pm: Womenswear at Truly

 A three minute walk away, Truly stocks some of New Zealand’s trendiest names in fashion including Widdess, Marle, Penny Sage, Wynn Hamlyn, and Ovna Ovich.
 It’s a charming store run by owners Trish Maclean and Julie Isaac, who never lose sight of what’s up and coming in the world of fashion.
 With this in mind, they also stock a small yet fashionable selection of footwear, accessories by Mars, Litoralle perfume and Flash jewellery.